Roasted Pepper

 Key Techniques

-- Oven roasting (at 450°F+)
+- Oven roasting (425-450°F until charred)

-- Pureeing (for sauces and spreads)
+- Pureeing into sauces

-- Marinating (in oil and vinegar)
+- Marinating in oil and vinegar

 Classic Dishes